isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2024-03-26-post-Clinical Research Coordinator Level 2 Programme.md

 <h4><strong>Course Description</strong></h4>
 <p>The Clinical Research Coordinator (CRC) Level 2 Programme builds on a
-CRC’s fundamental competencies in clinical trials and examines the complexities of investigator-initiated trials and multi-center clinical research studies.
+CRC’s fundamental competencies in clinical trials and examines the complexities of investigator-initiated trials and multi-center clinical trials.
 The programme is designed to empower CRCs with project management skills and the ability to coordinate investigator-initiated clinical research studies with reasonable degree of proficiency across a range of study designs.
 Application of skills will be reinforced through classroom discussion, case scenarios and practice-based activities.</p>
 <hr>